-The FPFM offers programs, services, resources and training that supports families and early childhood educators in creating an environment where children can thrive and flourish in French.
+The FPFM offers programs, services, resources and training to help support families and early childhood educators in creating an environment where children can thrive and flourish in French.

 Our programs and services are based on the belief that:

 Parents are essential.
 They play a fundamental role in the acquisition of the French language.
-They also assume many roles and responsibilities related to education and transmission of language and identity development among children—and other parents.
+Furthermore, they assume many roles and responsibilities related to the education and transmission of language and identity development among children—and other parents.

 Parents are committed.
 They are invested in the growth of their children whether at home, at school or in the community.
-They are the child’s first caregiver and educator, and are responsible for their health and well-being from birth to adulthood.
+They are the child’s first caregiver, educator, and are responsible for their health and well-being from birth to adulthood.